jamesraul/jamesraul.github.io/index.md

 ## Experience
 ### Rakuten
+#### Director, Cloud Platforms and Infrastructure
+**Current**
 #### Sr Manager, Cloud Platforms and Infrastructure
+**2021 - 2025**
+#### Manager, Infrastructure Engineering
-**2017 - Present**
+**2017 - 2021**
+#### Principal Infrastructure Engineer
+**2014 - 2017**
+- Manage teams of Infrastructure Engineers, DevOps, and SREs in order to deliver high-quality hybrid multi cloud platforms and infrastructure services in leased data centers and cloud.
+- Led team to architect and build hybrid cloud solutions over highly available cloud networking and shared infrastructure services model for both AWS and GCP.
+This resulted in improving SLA from 99.99% to 99.999% SLA of services that were previously only running on DC/Internet.
 - Maintain and operate the production-facing cloud infrastructure, overseeing its continuous functionality and performance to support a diverse array of Rakuten products and services across several global data centers, all major public clouds, with connectivity provided by a robust global backbone network.
-- Lead a team of infrastructure engineers (locally and remote) to foster a culture of infrastructure-as-code by implementing training sessions on best practices, leading to a 15% improvement in deployment efficiency.
+- Fostered a culture of infrastructure-as-code by implementing training sessions on best practices, leading to a 15% improvement in deployment efficiency.
 - Manage staff, including the hiring, goal setting, annual reviews, compensation planning, career development, and adherence to company policy.
 Implemented performance improvement plans for underperforming team members, resulting in a 30% increase in overall team efficiency.
 Created career development programs that led to a 40% increase in employee promotions within the department.
 - Lead architectural discussions, influence the roadmap, and take ownership and responsibility over projects and systems.
 Influenced key stakeholders to prioritize projects based on strategic business goals, leading to a 20% decrease in project delivery time.
 - Managed budget effectively, reducing overall spending by 10% while still delivering high-quality cloud infrastructure platforms via both private and public cloud.
-#### Principal Infrastructure Engineer
-**2014 - 2017**
-- Oversaw data center consolidation efforts in the US and EU, resulting in streamlined operations and cost savings of over 20% for Rakuten International businesses.
+- Oversaw data center consolidation efforts in the US and EU, resulting in streamlined operations and cost savings of over 20%
-- Directed the build-out of a global network backbone enhancing connectivity and scalability for Rakuten production services.
+- Directed and performed the build-out of a multi-vendor (Cisco, Juniper) network backbone enhancing connectivity and scalability
-- Performed the data center buildouts including rack, power/PDU, structured cabling, and deployment of private cloud solutions for compute, network and storage to Rakuten International businesses.
+- Led data center buildouts including rack, power/PDU, structured cabling, and deployment of private cloud (VMware, OpenStack) solutions for compute, network and storage
-- Major projects include Data center consolidation in the US and EU and a global network backbone build out in the US and EU.
-(2) new US (~70 racks) and (1) EU (~30 racks) data center colocations, (1) US, (1) EU, (2) Tokyo Network POPs.
-Network POPs were built out to support IP Transit and Peering for our global network backbone.
-Data center build outs including rack, PDU, structured cabling and data center ethernet IP fabrics for customer connectivity.
-- Products and technologies include Cumulus Linux, Edge Core & Dell Switches, OpenStack, Ansible, Python, GitHub Enterprise, Terraform, MSFT AD, Google Apps, Cisco Nexus 9k (EVPN VXLAN, vPC), Juniper MX104/204/480 (BGP, MPLS L3/L2VPN), VMWare vSphere/vCenter 6.x, Nuage SDN, OVS VXLAN, Dell & Quanta compute, Pure & NetApp SolidFire storage, tac_plus, Firewalls: SRX, ASA, Meraki, PFSense, Palo Alto, OpenGear console servers, Device42, Nagios, Smokeping, PagerDuty.

 ### Microsoft
 #### Senior Network Engineer, Azure Networking (GFS-GNS)